 How to Utilize Goals and Objectives to Succeed in Life

-So far I have shown you examples of goals and objectives, the difference between the two and importance of having both.
+So far I have shown you examples of goals and objectives, the difference between the two, and the importance of having both.
 Let’s see now how we can use these to achieve our dreams.

 Step 1: The Hawkeye